| Title: | High-Dimensional Mediation Analysis |

 The estimated indirect (mediation) effect of exposure on outcome through each mediator.

-The proportion of each mediator's mediation effect relative to the sum of the absolute mediation effects of all significant mediators.
+Relative importance- the proportion of each mediator's mediation effect relative to the sum of the absolute mediation effects of all significant mediators.

 The joint p-value assessing the significance of each mediator's indirect effect, calculated based on the corresponding statistical approach.